-lens with 35mm FF max sensor coverage and it is designed to be used with Sony Alpha mount cameras.
+lens with 35mm FF max sensor coverage, and it is designed to be used with A Mount

 Lenses in Sony Alpha Mount with Same Focal and Aperture Range

 Reasons to Buy Tamron SP 70-300mm F4-5.6 Di USD Lens

 Here we've included a summary of the advantages and disadvantages of the Tamron SP 70-300mm F4-5.6 Di USD lens in a list form to help you determine whether it offers the features you need.

 | Distance Scale